Krypton difluoride

 Krypton difluoride, KrF2 is a chemical compound of krypton and fluorine.
 It was the first compound of krypton discovered.
 It is a volatile, colourless solid at room temperature.
 The structure of the KrF2 molecule is linear, with Kr−F distances of 188.9 pm.
 It reacts with strong Lewis acids to form salts of the KrF+ and KrF_{3}^{+} cations.

-The atomization energy of KrF2 (KrF2(g) → Kr(g) + F2(g)) is 21.9 kcal/mol, giving an average Kr–F bond energy of only 11 kcal/mol, the weakest of any isolable fluoride.
-In comparison, difluorine is held together by a bond of 36 kcal/mol.
+The atomization energy of KrF2 (KrF2(g) → Kr(g) + 2 F(g)) is 21.9 kcal/mol, giving an average Kr–F bond energy of only 11 kcal/mol, the weakest of any isolable fluoride.
+In comparison, the dissociation of difluorine to atomic fluorine requires cleaving a F–F bond with a bond dissociation energy of 36 kcal/mol.
 Consequently, KrF2 is a good source of the extremely reactive and oxidizing atomic fluorine.
 It is thermally unstable, with a decomposition rate of 10% per hour at room temperature.
-Krypton difluoride is endothermic, with a heat of formation of 14.4 ± 0.8 kcal/mol measured at 93 °C.
+The formation of krypton difluoride is endothermic, with a heat of formation (gas) of 14.4 ± 0.8 kcal/mol measured at 93 °C.